l3cire/python-information-flow/README.md

 - [ ] Fix `check_assignment` in `SecurityMonitor`.
 - [ ] Add some more documentation/comments in the code.
 - [ ] Add more tests.
-- [ ] Use argparse for better argument parsing for the transpiler.
+- [x] Use argparse for better argument parsing for the transpiler.
-- [ ] Add ability to execute file immediately.
+- [x] Add ability to execute file immediately.
+- [ ] Figure out exec file import errors.